alex-lt-kong/libiotctrl/README.md

-# USB IoT device control
+# libiotctrl

-* The repository wraps methods to control the following USB IoT devices:
+* The repository wraps methods to control the following IoT devices in C and provides other language bindings when
+needed:
   * LCUS-1 relay.
     <img src="./assets/lcus-1_product-image.jpg" width="360" />
   * DL11B-MC temprature sensor.